Pregnancy blog, 21/06/2017

 - It’s really important to avoid placing a blanket or cover over the buggy or pram as this stops air circulating and can make it even hotter for the baby.

-- Use factor 50 or higher sun cream on your baby and keep them in the shade, or with a hat if you are walking about.
+- Use factor 50 or higher sun cream on babies over the age of 6 months.
+Babies under 6 months should be kept in the shade, or should wear a hat to shade them if you are walking about.